bennylope/django-organizations/docs/usage.rst

 Adding users
 ~~~~~~~~~~~~

-The user registration system in django-group-accounts is based on the same
+The user registration system in django-organizations is based on the same
 token generating mechanism as Django's password reset functionality.

 Changing ownership